wpilibsuite/frc-docs/source/docs/software/advanced-controls/trajectories/ramsete.rst

       left = wheelSpeeds.left
       right = wheelSpeeds.right

 Because these new left and right velocities are still speeds and not voltages, two PID Controllers, one for each side may be used to track these velocities.
-Either the WPILib PIDController (`C++ <https://github.wpilib.org/allwpilib/docs/development/cpp/classfrc_1_1_p_i_d_controller.html>`_, `Java <https://github.wpilib.org/allwpilib/docs/development/java/edu/wpi/first/math/controller/PIDController.html>`_, :external:py:class:`Python <wpimath.controller.PIDController>`) can be used, or the Velocity PID feature on smart motor controllers such as the TalonSRX and the SPARK MAX can be used.
+Either the WPILib PIDController ([C++](https://github.wpilib.org/allwpilib/docs/development/cpp/classfrc_1_1_p_i_d_controller.html), [Java](https://github.wpilib.org/allwpilib/docs/development/java/edu/wpi/first/math/controller/PIDController.html), :external:py:class:`Python <wpimath.controller.PIDController>`) can be used, or the Velocity PID feature on smart motor controllers such as the TalonSRX and the SPARK MAX can be used.

 Ramsete in the Command-Based Framework
 --------------------------------------